American Idiot (musical): United Kingdom (2019)

 The 10th anniversary tour was planned for the United Kingdom.

 The cast includes Tom Milner as Johnny, Joshua Dowen as Tunny, Samuel Pope as Will, Luke Friend as St. Jimmy, Sam Lavery as Whatsername.

 Plzeň (2020)

 The first Czech production of American Idiot premiered on February 15, 2020, at Plzeň's J. K. Tyl Theatre Small Scene.

 Actors Pavel Klimenda and Lukáš Ondruš were nominated for Thalia Awards 2020 for their performances in roles of Johnny and Tunny respectively.

 Deaf West (2024)

-An "ASL-infused revival" by Deaf West Theatre premiered at the Mark Taper Forum in October 2024, the first show in the venue since it announced a pause in operations, starring Daniel Durant and Mason Alexander Park.
+An "ASL-infused revival" by Deaf West Theatre premiered at the Mark Taper Forum in October 2024, the first show in the venue since it announced a pause in operations.
+It starred Daniel Durant and Mason Alexander Park.
 Charles McNulty, theatre critic for the Los Angeles Times, said in a largely negative review that while he thought that using American Idiot to reopen the Forum was "perfect timing", the production was "dated" and suffered from several issues regarding staging, casting, and choreography.